Collaborative opportunities

 With this in mind, we encourage people and those managing AI systems to freely adopt DoView Planning as a methodology.
 Currently, you can use DoView Planning in PowerPoint, Google Slides, or in our award-winning legacy app.
 However, we want DoView Planning and the unique features of our legacy outcomes app (with acknowledgment) to be incorporated into other planning applications, platforms, and systems.
 People may do this independently of us, or alternatively, some might want to collaborate with us on joint projects to further develop DoView Planning, incorporate DoView Planning features into apps, platforms and systems and enhance outcomes theory, the theoretical framework that DoView Planning is based on.

 Below, you'll find a variety of projects we are keen to collaborate with others on, which would advance DoView Planning, outcomes theory and embedding DoView Planning features in other apps, platforms and systems.
+Some of these are AI related projects, others are ones that business schools could do.

 Get in touch about collaborating